mtjvc/gaia-data-workshop/README.rst

 **Steps to take to get things going:**

-1. Create an account on <https://gaia.aip.de/> if you don't have one yet.
+1. Create an account on `gaia.aip.de <https://gaia.aip.de/>`_ if you don't have one yet.

 2. Install ``virtualenv`` package